Panic Attacks: Easing Panic Disorder And Getting Mental Health Support

 Waiting before acting can refer to choosing not to act just for the sake of acting.
 This can involve allowing yourself time to formulate a successful plan before acting or reacting.
 Many calming methods require repetition to ground you so that the panic attack can reach a stopping point and end.
 This repetition could involve tapping your fingers a certain number of times or noticing 10 things in the room that you’re in.
 Panic attacks may all end whether you "help" them to do so or not, but having coping methods can shorten the duration and intensity of a panic attack.

-Grounding for anxiety disorders
+Grounding techniques for managing panic attacks caused by anxiety disorders

 "My anxiety is ruining my life.
 What should I do?"
 Everyone deserves help and support.
 Reaching out for help through professional therapy can go a long way toward stopping constant panic attacks.
 Therapy can equip you with tools to quiet your mind and thoughts so that you don't think as fast and don’t build up to a panic attack as easily.